Tommy-Nguyen17/Entropy-Calculator/README.md

 <pre>Entropy Calculator! </pre><br />

 Password entropy is one way of determining how difficult a password is to guess with a brute force attack.
-The formula to calculate entropy is: E = L * [Equation] or E = L * log(R) / log(2)
+The formula to calculate entropy is: E = L * log(R) / log(2)
 where:

 L = Length of the password